Should You Buy Acne Care Products From Your Dermatologist?

 Patients Don’t Want To Say No

-Most acne care patients are hesitant to damage their relationship with their doctors by saying no. But the acne care products you buy from your doctor—all of them products you could get at drugstore or cosmetics counter, since most states prohibit doctors from doing double duty as pharmacists in their own practices—are marked up 100% or more and are not likely to be any better than what you can get elsewhere.
+Most acne care patients are hesitant to damage their relationship with their doctors by saying no and basically being in conflict with the very persons whom they trust4 will treat their skin problems.
+But the acne care products you buy from your doctor—all of them products you could get at drugstore or cosmetics counter, since most states prohibit doctors from doing double duty as pharmacists in their own practices—are marked up 100% or more and are not likely to be any better than what you can get elsewhere.